top of page

 • Size: Eastern Hemlocks can grow 40–70 feet tall, with some reaching 100 feet.
 They have straight trunks up to 2 feet in diameter.

-• Needles: Soft, flat, dark green needles with a whitish stripe on the underside.
+• Needles: Soft, flat, dark green needles with two whitish stripes on the underside.
 They are ¾ to 1 inch long and arranged in two rows along the twig.
+Needles will connect to the branch via a tiny "stem-like" appendage. (see fig. 4)

 • Cones: Small, cylindrical cones, 1–1.5 inches long, hang down from branches and mature in the fall. (see fig. 2)